MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-api.md

 In the body part of this request, `dimensionDataSource` is still an optional parameter.
 If it isn't set, `filters` will be treated as *base dimensions*.
 There are four required fields for `filters`: `organizationId`, `productId`, `siteId`, and `locationId`.

 - `organizationId` should contain only one value, but it's still an array.
-- `productId` could contain one or more values.
-If it's an empty array, all products of the specific sites and locations will be returned.
+- `productId` can contain one or more values.
+If it's an empty array, the system will return all products of the specific sites and locations.
 In this case, `siteId` and `locationId` should not be empty.
 - `siteId` and `locationId` are used for partitioning in Inventory Visibility.
 You can specify more than one `siteId` and `locationId` value in a *Query on-hand* request.
-If both arrays are empty, the system will return all sites and locations of the specific products; in this case, `productId` shouldn't be empty.
+If both arrays are empty, the system will return all sites and locations of the specific products.
+In this case, `productId` should not be empty.

 We recommend that you use the `groupByValues` parameter in a way that's consistent with your index configuration.
 For more information, see [On-hand index configuration](inventory-visibility-power-platform.md#index).